pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

-Qadence offers a direct interface with Pulser[^1], a pulse-level interface specifically designed for programming neutral atom quantum computers.
+Qadence offers a direct interface with Pulser[^1], an open-source pulse-level interface written in Python and specifically designed for programming neutral atom quantum computers.

 Using directly Pulser requires deep knowledge on pulse-level programming and on how neutral atom devices work.
 Qadence abstracts out this complexity by using the familiar block-based interface for building pulse sequences in Pulser while leaving the possibility to directly manipulate them if required.